Consumer Water Survey Reveals Home Water Testing Gap

 More than half of respondents have never had their water tested although 68% are aware of hard water’s potential negative effects

-Leaf Home recently surveyed more than 1,000 homeowners across the U.S. to better understand public knowledge and opinions about home water and its impact on health, personal care, home fixtures, appliances, and sustainability.
+In the Leaf Home 2022 Consumer Water Quality Survey, over 1,000 homeowners across the U.S. were polled to better understand public knowledge and opinions about home water and its impact on health, personal care, home fixtures, appliances, and sustainability.
 Survey respondents were also asked if they’ve had their water tested.
 The survey revealed a gap: Most are aware of hard water’s negative effects, but more than half have never had their water tested to see if there are issues to address.

 The survey’s topline findings include the following: